Photo courtesy of Les Anderson

-Often, when people hear statistics about the gender pay gap—namely, the fact that, on average, women make about 80 cents per every white man’s dollar—skeptics try to explain it away.
-One of the most common ways they do so is by saying women choose different careers than men do (ie. education over engineering), so they don’t make as much money.
+Often, when people hear statistics about the gender pay gap—namely, the fact that, on average, women make about 80 cents for every white man’s dollar—skeptics try to explain it away.
+One of the most common ways naysayers do so is by saying women choose different careers than men do (ie. education over engineering), so they don’t make as much money.

-This is known as “occupational sorting,” and there’s a lot of research that explains why selecting a high-paying career over a lower-paying one doesn’t remove the pay gap.
+This is known as occupational sorting, and there's definitely some truth to it (we'll get to that), but there’s a lot of research that explains why selecting a high-paying career over a lower-paying one doesn’t remove the pay gap.
 Studies show that even if you compare men and women using the same factors (age, experience, title, etc.), the gap lessens, but still exists.

 In fact, Dr. Elise Gould, a senior economist at the Economic Policy Institute, says a variety of factors affect which careers women choose.
-Read on to learn why the relationship between job choice and the gender pay gap is long-standing and much more complicated than it seems.
+The reality is the relationship between job choice and the gender pay gap is much more complicated than it seems.

 It is true that women often choose different jobs than men.
 But a person’s job choice is not their choice alone, says Gould, who researches and writes about wages and inequality.
 “That ‘decision’ is made by years of discrimination, societal norms, and other forces outside a woman’s control,” she says.